 - The produced code is used as a starting point for development.

 The coding or implementation phase starts after getting input from the system design.
 Generally, this is the most crucial and longest phase of the SDLC development life cycle that needs to be carried out very precisely.

 4. Integration & Testing

 Once the coding phase is completed, it is important to test it, to ensure that the developed code is free from bugs and errors.
-There are different types of functional testing that need to be done along with nonfunctional testing such as
+Different types of functional testing need to be done along with nonfunctional testing such as